SamarthBhatia/SelfGrowNetworkDefense/status.md

 - **Next Session Starting Point**:
     - Implement a mechanism to apply structured `Mutation` variants to modify scenario configurations and stimulus schedules.
 (Copied from previous session, but this is already done - the previous task was to integrate into `adversarial_loop`, which is done, and now that is verified.
 So the task is completed).
 The next logical step is to continue with the overall plan of integrating the selection mechanisms.
 The prompt says "integrate these selection mechanisms into `run_generations`."
 Now that `apply_mutation_and_generate_files` is working and `retain_elite` test is passing, the focus should be on how to use `tournament_selection` or `roulette_wheel_selection` within `run_generations` to choose parents for the next generation.
     - Re-evaluate the overall plan for integrating selection mechanisms into `run_generations` given the current state of the codebase and the previously implemented selection functions.

+### 2025-11-25 — Session 23
+- **Focus**: Enhance the adversarial harness with a crossover mechanism.
+- **Actions**:
+    - Added a `crossover_rate` field to `EvolutionConfig` to control the probability of performing crossover.
+    - Implemented the `perform_crossover` function in `src/adversarial.rs` to create a new child candidate by combining properties from two parents.
+    - Integrated the crossover logic into the `run_generations` evolutionary loop, using `crossover_rate` to choose between crossover and mutation.
+    - Added a new unit test, `perform_crossover_creates_child`, to verify the crossover implementation.
+    - Updated all existing tests to incorporate the new `crossover_rate` field in `EvolutionConfig` and resolved all compilation errors.
+    - Verified that all 22 tests pass and the project compiles successfully.
+- **Open Questions**:
+    - What are the most effective properties to combine during crossover for generating diverse and effective attack candidates?
+    - How should the `parent_id` for a crossover-generated candidate be represented (e.g., a tuple or a concatenated string)?
+- **Next Session Starting Point**:
+    - Develop advanced analytics and visualizations (e.g., Jupyter notebooks) to analyze the performance of the enhanced evolutionary harness, including the effects of crossover and different selection strategies.
+    - Refine and expand mutation and crossover strategies based on insights from the new analytics.